ashargeorge/OpenSCAD/README.md

 job description.
 Each project is a standalone `.scad` file — fully parametric, heavily commented, and structured to show both technical depth and code clarity.

-Every project maps explicitly to one or more JD requirements.
-Comments inside each file label which JD skill each section demonstrates, making it easy for reviewers to verify coverage.
+Comments inside each file label which skill each section demonstrates, making it easy for reviewers to verify coverage.

 ---

-## Quick Reference — JD Skills Coverage
+## Quick Reference — Skills Coverage

 | JD Requirement                    | Projects Covering It   |
 | --------------------------------- | ---------------------- |